Applications for Research Grants from the Kent and Ward Fund

 iv publishing or supporting the publication of the results of research.

-The Society invites applications in 2020 for awards in all categories.
+The Society invites applications each year for awards in all categories.
 Please read the following guidelines and instructions carefully before completing the application form.
 The maximum amount available per year is R20,000.

 - The work must be conducted in southern Africa.